Dudleya brittonii: Taxonomic history

-Dudleya brittonii was discovered by a Mr. Howard E. Gates at the mouth of a canyon north of the 32nd parallel, supposedly "midway between Descanso and Ensenada."
+Dudleya brittonii was discovered by a Mr. Howard E. Gates at the mouth of a canyon north of the 32nd parallel, "midway between Descanso and Ensenada."
+Reid Moran identifies this location as the mouth of the canyon of the Rio Guadalupe.
 D. brittonii was described by Donald A. Johansen in 1933, in the fourth volume of the Cactus & Succulent Journal of America.

-It is named after Nathaniel Lord Britton, one of the botanists who first described the genus Dudleya.
+It is named in honor of Nathaniel Lord Britton, one of the botanists who first described the genus Dudleya.